 For a Belgian company subject to Belgian corporate income tax (vennootschapsbelasting/impôt des sociétés), all interest derived from the Notes and any capital gain on a transfer of Notes will form part of its taxable basis.
-The standard corporate income tax rate in Belgium is 25% as of 2020 (i.e. for financial years starting on or after 1 January 2020).
+The standard corporate income tax rate in Belgium is 25%.
 Small companies (as defined in Article 1:24 of the Belgian Companies and Associations Code) are under certain conditions taxable at the reduced corporate income tax rate of 20% for the first tranche of EUR 100,000 of their taxable base.